-This first-year course meets the one full-year UC/CSU (F) and District graduation requirement for Visual and Performing Arts.
+This first-year course meets the one full-year UC/CSU (as an "F" Visual & Performing Arts Course or "G" Elective Course) and District graduation requirement for Visual and Performing Arts.
 Photography I is a yearlong introductory course in photography.
 This course will provide students with opportunities to gain knowledge and practical skills used in the art and industry of photography.
-This course will familiarize the student with fundamentals of light, exposure control, photographic equipment, editing software, File management, materials, methods, and processes often used in digital photography.
-The students will also study the history, principles of art, composition, presentation, critiquing, aesthetics and potential careers of photography.
+This course will familiarize the student with fundamentals of light, photographic equipment, advanced editing software including Photoshop, File Management, materials, methods, and processes often used in digital photography.
+The students will also study the history, principles of art, composition, presentation, peer critique, and potential careers of photography.